LordSeven777/taskify-graphql-api-nestjs-mongoose-mongodb/src/README.md

 A service is responsible for encapsulating the actual business logic of the application inside methods especially CRUD operations to the database.
 Services are then invoked by controllers or resolvers if you're using GraphQL.
 Database interaction layers such as database drivers or ORMs are generally used within the services.
 A service may also import and use other services from other modules.
 Its naming convention is `<filename>.service.ts`.
 We do not have to necessarily manually create a service since the NestJS CLI already has a built-in command for that.

-### Schema

-When interacting with a database, some ORM solutions such as Mongoose or TypeORM require us to manually define classes that represent the schema of the database tables' models.
-Its naming convention is `<filename>.schema.ts`.

 ### Decorator

 Although NestJS and its ecosystem already provides some already built-in typescript decorators, sometimes we need to create our own custom decorators that fit our need sin some specific use cases.
 Custom decorators can be class decorators, property decorators or compound decorators.
 These are generally grouped inside a `decorator`/`decorators` folder and exported using the **_barrel export pattern_**.
 Its naming convention is `<filename>.decorator.ts`.